 Local Tip: If you’re up for a short side excursion, you can also visit Tower Bridge.
 Once you come upon where the two trails intersect, just hike on over to view the Tower Bridge and retrace your steps back to the Fairland Loop, then continue.

 One Bryce Canyon winter hike that is easily forgotten about is the Tower Bridge.
-It is an easy to moderate hike down into the canyon, to a point where you can view the Tower Bridge from below.
+It is an easy to moderate hike down into the canyon and ends at a viewpoint where you can view the Tower Bridge from below.

 Once you get your fill of views you turn around and head back the way you came.
 Or if you’re feeling adventurous, you can combine it with the Fairyland Loop to add quite a bit of more mileage.